ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "But he paid her not the smallest attention till her grandfather's death made her mistress of this fortune."

-"No--why should he?
+"No -- why should he?
 If it were not allowable for him to gain my affections because I had no money, what occasion could there be for making love to a girl whom he did not care about, and who was equally poor?"